Standards for Reforestation within Restoration projects

 Do you care for trees after planting? / Maintenance of trees

-Clearing / after care for at least 2 years
+Do Clearing / provide after care or general maintenance of the areas for at

-Clearing / after care for at least 3 years
+Do Clearing / provide after care or general maintenance of the areas for at least 3 years according to the needsPLAUSIBILITY CHECK

 General ecosystem health questions